vossisboss/pvdjango/README.md

 ]
 ```

+At this point, you might want to take a quick peak at the `urls.py` file in the [step-2](https://github.com/vossisboss/pvdjango/tree/step-2) branch to make sure they match.
+This step can be a little tricky.

 ## Migrate the database

 Run the migrate command again to set up the tables for Wagtail Localize in the database: